-- You can claim travel expenses if you travel away from your home overnight in the course of performing your employment duties.
-For example, travelling interstate to complete a work health and safety course.
-Travel expenses can include meals, accommodation, fares and incidental expenses you incur when travelling for work. - Circumstances may be different for fly-in fly-out (FIFO) or drive-in drive-out (DIDO) workers. - ♦ You can't claim a deduction if the travel is paid for, or you are reimbursed by your employer or another person.
+- You can claim travel expenses if you travel away from your home overnight in the course of performing your employment duties - for example, driving the train to a location interstate, resting in the barracks or accommodation and then returning to your home depot the next shift.
+'Overnight' could include a mandatory rest break after being on duty and before recommencing duty, that is of sufficient length for you to sleep (around seven hours or more), and would usually involve you taking up accommodation for that purpose - You can't claim a deduction if the travel is paid for, or you are reimbursed by your employer or another person.